 In the Bible, we read that God punished Israel when the people abandoned God’s moral laws and became dissolute.
 But we have lost the fear of God in our land because of the false teaching that prevails.

 We want to go to church and have some popular preacher prophesy over us how all our problems will be solved and Christ is going to heal all of our disease and make us happy.
 But this “prophet” would never tell us that Christ is telling us to confess our sins and turn away from them.

-When we desire something fervently we are a candidate for satanic deception.
-When we do not put everyone and everything on the altar, do not give everything to Christ to do with as He will, do not place all of our treasures in Heaven, we are opening ourselves to deception.
-We are ensuring that we are going to suffer agony as God reproves America for abandoning Him, when He has given us so many things to enjoy.
+When you desire something fervently, you are a candidate for satanic deception.
+When you do not put everyone and everything on the altar, do not give everything to Christ to do with as He will, do not place all of your treasures in Heaven, you are opening yourself to deception.
+You are ensuring that you are going to suffer agony as God reproves America for abandoning Him, when He has given us so many things to enjoy.

 As it was in the days of Noah, so it shall be in the closing days of the Church Age.
 People will be buying and selling, marrying and giving in marriage.
 Then destruction will come upon us.